 - studying the possible frequency range for International Mobile Telephony (IMT) in a range between 24.25 and 81.5 GHz.
 Radio Amateurs will be carefully watching our Primary allocation in 47 to 47.2 GHz.

-As was the case during the WRC-15 conference, Bryan will be tweeting comments on Amateur Radio issues from the meeting using #RACatITU.
+As was the case during the WRC-15 conference, Bryan will be tweeting comments on Amateur Radio issues from the meeting using the hashtag #RACatITU.
 You can also follow him via @ractweets.

-Bryan will also be including a report in The Canadian Amateur magazine at the conclusion of the meetings.
+Bryan will also be including a report in the next issue of The Canadian Amateur magazine at the conclusion of the meetings.

 For more information about the Preparatory Meetings visit: